Master of Business Administration Concentration: Cannabis Commercialization

 CJ 09532 - Race, Ethnicity, Class, and Justice (3 s.h.)

-This graduate course will include an in-depth study of race, ethnicity and class, and their evolving impact upon the U.S. criminal justice system, as well as the system's impact on minorities, the poor, and their communities.
-A major focus of this course will be a critical examination and analysis of how race, ethnicity, and class have impacted the nature, content, and quality of justice that is rendered within the nation.
-One major purpose of our study is to provide students with an opportunity to gain sophisticated understanding of the inequities that minorities experience within our system of justice and in the wider community.
+This graduate course will include an in-depth study of race, ethnicity, and class, and their evolving impact upon the U.S. criminal justice system, as well as the system's impact on marginalized groups, people from a lower socioeconomic status, and communities facing high crime rates and/or high rates of incarceration.
+A major focus of this course will be a critical examination and analysis of how race, ethnicity, and socioeconomic status impact the nature, content, and quality of justice rendered within the United States.
+One major purpose of the study is to provide students with an opportunity to gain sophisticated understanding of the inequities that minorities experience within our system of justice and in the wider community.
 Students will learn to critically assess significant research concerning race, ethnicity and class and the criminal justice system, and understand the practical applications of this research.

 DA 02510 - Visual Analytics